savannahostrowski/doesjitgobrrr/README.md

 # 🏎️ Does JIT Go Brrr?

-A real-time performance dashboard tracking Python's JIT compiler performance against non-JIT builds.
+A performance dashboard tracking Python's JIT compiler performance against non-JIT builds.

 View live at [doesjitgobrrr.com](https://doesjitgobrrr.com) or [isthejitfasteryet.com](https://isthejitfasteryet.com).

 ## What is this?